hyperledger-labs/fabric-builder-k8s/README.md

 The k8s builder can be run in cluster using the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables, or it can connect using a `KUBECONFIG_PATH` environment variable.

-An optional `FABRIC_CHAINCODE_NAMESPACE` can be used to specify the namespace to deploy chaincode to.
+An optional `FABRIC_K8S_BUILDER_NAMESPACE` can be used to specify the namespace to deploy chaincode to.

+If you are using the builder in a development environment and want to deploy chaincode images which have not been pushed to a registry, you will need to configure the builder to run in development mode.
+Set the `FABRIC_K8S_BUILDER_DEV_MODE_TAG` environment variable to an image tag which the builder will use instead of the `digest` value specified in chaincode packages.
+For example, use an `unstable` tag for local chaincode images.
+**Warning:** Use this option with care since it causes the k8s builder to ignore the `digest` value in all chaincode packages!

 A `CORE_PEER_ID` environment variable is also currently required.